-*These weights are approximate, but I didn’t include volume measurements like teaspoons or Tablespoons for the coffee because it’s much more precise to measure ground coffee by weight.
-If you don’t have a kitchen scale, you can pick up a digital one for under $20.
+*These weights are approximate.
+I didn’t include volume measurements like teaspoons or tablespoons for the coffee because it is much more precise to measure ground coffee by weight.
+If you don’t have a kitchen scale, you can buy a digital one for less than $20.

 Avoid These Common Mistakes When Using a French Press:

-- Don’t use coffee that’s too finely ground.
+- Don’t use coffee that is ground too finely.

 - Don’t make a “half pot” of French press coffee.
 You should always fill up your French press.
-If you only want a half liter of coffee, for example, then use a 1/2-liter press, not a 1-liter press filled up halfway.
+If you only want two cups of coffee, then use a half-liter press, not a 1-liter press filled up halfway.

 - Don’t use boiling water.
-If you can’t adjust the temperature on your kettle, then once the water starts boiling, let it cool for 30 seconds after before pouring it into the press.
+If you can’t adjust the temperature on your kettle, then let the boiling water cool for 30 seconds after before pouring it into the press.

 French Press Tips:

-- Be sure that the parts of the press are screwed together tightly (otherwise they can fall apart when you press down on the plunger).
+- Make sure to screw the French press parts together tightly.
+Otherwise, they can fall apart when you press down on the plunger.

-- Be sure to fill up the press all the way, so that the proportions work out.
+- Fill the press up all the way so the coffee-to-water proportions work out.

-- Be sure to always use a decent grinder and good, freshly-ground coffee.
+- Always use a decent grinder and good, freshly ground coffee.

-- If you’d like you can pre-warm the cups with hot water (though I don’t really feel like doing so makes much of a difference with a French press).
+- If you would like, you can pre-warm the cups with hot water.
+However, I don’t really think this makes much of a difference with a French press.

 - For a somewhat milder, more refined coffee, use a spoon to scoop out most of the grounds before pushing down on the plunger.

-The good thing about this brewing method is that the coffee has direct, uniform contact with the water, which means that it releases its flavors and aromas very evenly.
+The good thing about this brewing method is that the coffee has direct, uniform contact with the water.
+This means the French press releases the coffee flavors and aromas very evenly.

-A French press from a company like Bodum is affordable yet still can deliver excellent results.
+A French press from a company like Bodum is affordable and can still deliver excellent results.
 Your coffee will be especially full-bodied and have a lovely, aromatic taste.

-In contrast to other coffee techniques that use some kind of filter, the more-porous filter on a French press doesn’t remove those lovely oils from your final coffee.
-On the other hand, that same filter also lets more particles through, which means you’ll likely find a bit of finely-ground coffee debris at the bottom of your cup.
+In contrast to other coffee techniques that use a paper filter, the more-porous filter on a French press doesn’t remove those lovely oils from your final coffee.
+However, that same filter also lets more coffee particles through, so you will likely find a bit of finely ground coffee debris at the bottom of your cup.

-If you don’t like those grounds, you can minimize them by preparing the coffee as normal (being sure to use coarse-ground coffee) and then pouring it right into the cups after the brewing is complete.
-If you leave it in the French press, the coffee will continue extracting a bit, even if the plunger is pushed all the way down.
+If you don’t like those grounds, you can minimize them by preparing the coffee as normal (remember to use coarsely ground coffee) and then pouring it directly into your cups once the brewing finishes.
+If you leave the coffee in the French press, it will continue extracting even if you push the plunger all the way down.

 I personally use a few different Bodum French presses.
-You can also get a cool stainless-steel one on Amazon for under $25, or if you’d prefer glass and plastic instead, a French press like this Bodum one can be had for about $15 or less.
+However, you can find a wide variety of brands and styles of French presses on Amazon.
+For example, you can get a solid stainless-steel French Press on Amazon for less than $25.
+If you prefer glass and plastic instead, you can have a French press like this Bodum one for about $15.

-The pour-over coffee filter is another classic coffee-making technique.
+The pour-over coffee dripper is another classic coffee-making technique.
 Before Melitta Bentz invented disposable paper filters in 1908, most coffee filters were made from cotton.

 These days, cloth filters are coming back into style.
-They’re cheaper in the long run and more environmentally friendly.
+They are cheaper in the long run and more environmentally friendly.

-Let’s talk about pour-over filters.
-We’ll look specifically at porcelain/ceramic filter holders that use paper filters.
+Let’s talk about pour-over drippers.
+We will look specifically at porcelain drippers that use paper filters.

 You can get these filters in several sizes and colors, from the classic white models to bright red ones.
-The most popular manufacturers are still Melitta and Hario, which has grown very popular among coffee hipsters due in part to its more modern image.
+The most popular manufacturers are still Melitta and Hario.
+They have grown very popular among coffee hipsters due in part to its more modern look.

-This article will give you a quick introduction in how to use pour-over filters.
-If you want more information, check out our complete guide to manual pour-over coffee filters here (coming soon in English).
+This part of the article will give you a quick introduction on how to use pour-over drippers.
+If you want more information, check out our complete guide to pour-over coffee.

 - The amount of ground coffee you use depends on how much finished coffee you want.
-For a rough estimate, use between 8 and 13 grams (.3-.5 ounces) for every 120 ml (4 fluid ounces) of water — and again, it’s best if you use a kitchen scale instead of a non-standardized “scoop.”
-That will work out to between 30 to 38 g (1 oz to 1.3 oz) of coffee per half liter (about 2 cups).
-You’ll need to grind your beans more finely than you would with a French press.
-That’s because the extraction happens as the water flows through the grounds in the filter, as opposed to the longer, direct contact that happens with a French press.
+For a rough estimate, use between 8 and 13 grams (0.3-0.5 ounces) of coffee for every 120 milliliters (4 fluid ounces) of water.
+That means you will use between 30 and 38 grams (1 to 1.3 ounces) of coffee for every half liter (about 2 cups).
+Again, it is best if you use a kitchen scale instead of a non-standardized “scoop.”
+You will need to grind your beans more finely than you would with a French press.
+This is because the extraction happens as the water flows through the grounds in the filter, as opposed to the longer, direct contact that happens with a French press.

-- Place the paper filter into the ceramic filter holder, then dampen the filter with tap water until it’s saturated.
-That will also make it stick to the porcelain filter holder.
-Pour out the water — that’ll get rid of any fuzz or paper dust in the filter.
+- Place the paper filter into the ceramic dripper, then wet the filter with water until it is saturated.
+This will make the filter stick to the porcelain dripper.
+It will also get rid of any of the filter’s fuzz or paper dust.